kayodelycaon/kayodelycaon.github.io/_posts/2020-10-03-living-with-psychosis.md

 title: Living With Psychosis
 date:  2020-10-03 14:53
 categories: autobiographical
+excerpt: >-
+  Someone asked me how psychosis can feel “normal”.
+It’s not an easy thing to explain but this my best attempt.
+As horrifying as my story may sound, I don’t see it that way.
+For me, this is just a fascinating story about the amazing power of the human mind.
 ---
 <p class="author">Someone asked me how psychosis can feel “normal”.
 It’s not an easy thing to explain but this my best attempt.
 As horrifying as my story may sound, I don’t see it that way.
 For me, this is just a fascinating story about the amazing power of the human mind.</p>